geekgirljoy/PHP_Visual_Neural_Network/README.md

 # PHP_Visual_Neural_Network
-A PHP Visua Neural Network Prototype/Proof of Concept
+A PHP Visual Neural Network Prototype/Proof of Concept

 I will be updating this repo as discuss it on my blog.